edgeworx/docs/content/en/docs/more/maintenance.md

 aliases:
   - /maintenance
 ---
 This document explains how maintenance and updates are performed on Darcy Cloud.

-There are two broad categories of maintenance:
+During a maintenance window, you can learn about service availability at [status.darcy.ai](https://status.darcy.ai).
+You can find out about upcoming maintenance events in the [changelog](/docs/more/changelog).
+And at any time, you can reach out to [Darcy Support](mailto:support@darcy.ai).

+## Affected Systems

+A maintenance event can effect one or both of Darcy Cloud or the attached edge nodes.

 - **Darcy Cloud maintenance**: Darcy Cloud [Portal](https://cloud.darcy.ai) and [API](https://api.darcy.ai/v1/docs).
-- **Node maintenance**: updates to the agent software and/or configuration installed on your edge devices.
+- **Edge Node maintenance**: updates to the agent software and/or configuration installed on your edge devices.

+### Darcy Cloud

 Typical Darcy Cloud maintenance is invisible to the end user.
 That is to say, there is no interruption to service, and you may not have noticed that the update